department-of-veterans-affairs/va.gov-cms/.github/ISSUE_TEMPLATE/facility-data-change-request.md

 - Is the facility published?
   - If yes, go to next step.
   - [ ] If no, update URLs for all content in that section by bulk operations.
-- [ ] Coordinate with Facilities team to have FE redirects set up.
+- [ ] CMS team submits [Redirect request](https://github.com/department-of-veterans-affairs/va.gov-team/issues/new?assignees=mnorthuis&labels=ia&template=redirect-request.md&title=Redirect+Request), cc'ing Facilities team
+- [ ] Once timing of Redirect going live is known, alert CMS engineers to carry out the other steps
 - [ ] CMS engineer bulk updates node titles for services.
 - [ ] CMS engineer updates URLs.
 - Was a Section created?